The capital of Sierra Leone, Freetown, has a surprising number of great things to do and I’m going to bring you my pick of the bunch.

 Most travellers arrive into Sierra Leone via the capital’s international airport.

-Flights from Europe are direct with Brussels Airways, Air France or via Casablanca with Royal Air Maroc.
+Flights from Europe are direct with Brussels Airways and Air France, or via Casablanca with Royal Air Maroc.

 Kenya Airways and Turkish Airlines also operate flights here from other destinations.

 As always I use Skyscanner to find the best plane prices.